 - Expenses incurred while on active duty in any military or peacekeeping force

 - All expenses incurred as a result of conduct that would constitute an indictable offence within Canada

 Your plan maximums for Vision Care are based on a rolling two-year period by service date (the date you received the treatment, service or product being claimed—not the date it was paid for)—not calendar year.
 (E.g. if you make a vision claim for $100 on May 15, 2017, that $100 will be added back to your vision coverage balance on May 15, 2019.)

-You can track your expenses by viewing the Benefit & Claim Maximums page under the Coverage tab on My ASEBP or the My ASEBP Mobile App.
+You can easily track your expenses and view your usage summary on My ASEBP or the My ASEBP Mobile App.

 Claims must be received by ASEBP within 18 months of the date the expense is incurred.
 Claims for expenses that are more than 18 months old will not be paid.

 Eligible Vision Care products and services are covered if service providers have the proper qualifications for eligible services, no matter where they are located.